-We looked at comments, compliments and complaints the practice received.
+We looked at complaints the practice received in the last 12 months.
 These showed the practice responded to concerns appropriately and discussed outcomes with staff to share learning and improve the service.

 Are services well-led?

 We found that this practice was providing well-led care in accordance with the relevant regulations.